A comprehensive ROI analysis of professional web design — with industry-specific case studies, payback period analysis, and investment comparisons.

 Year 1 direct revenue from new clients: $6,500 x 48 new clients = $312,000 Lifetime value of Year 1 website clients: $312,000 x 12 years = $3,744,000 Year 1 ROI: $312,000 / $14,000 = 2,129%

-For financial advisors, the compounding nature of recurring revenue makes website ROI extraordinary.
+For financial advisors, the recurring nature of advisory fees makes the math even more favorable.
 Every client acquired through the website generates fees for over a decade.

-Profile: Residential and light commercial HVAC, 12 employees, serving a 30-mile radius.
+Profile: Residential and light commercial HVAC, 12 employees, 30-mile service radius.
 Existing website was a GoDaddy builder site with no optimization.

 Investment: